-\ Apple Silicon architecture supported natively, except for AAX plugins macOS
+^{} Apple Silicon architecture supported natively

 NOTE: the products can be activated "online" only, i.e. your computer must be connected to the Internet at the time of authorization.
 If you need to work offline, just connect to the Internet for the time required for the authorization, then disconnect once the authorization is complete.